teebes/tango-core/README.rst

 * developers can theme sites easily using template inheritance and CSS.
 * is a rapid prototyping framework (think *very* rapid), but is ready for primetime & full applications.
-* automates unit and functional tests, testing all the way up to (but not including) browser quirks.
+* provides for automated unit and functional tests, testing all the way up to (but not including) browser quirks.

 On redirecting users from the desktop site: